Geometric recursion: The geometric recursion and its main properties

 \section{The geometric recursion and its main properties}

 Our goal is to construct, by means of sums over pair of pants decompositions, for any surface $\Sigma$ in $\Surf_{1}$ an element $\Omega_{\Sigma}$ of a ``space'' $E(\Sigma)$ attached to $\Sigma$, which is a functorial assignment.
 First of all we need to specify what is the space $E(\Sigma)$ to which $\Omega_{\Sigma}$ will belong.
 For the construction to be meaningful, it should incorporate a compatible set of union and glueing maps, and a mechanism making sense of the countable sums over pair of pants decompositions.
 This data will be called a \emph{target theory}.
 More precisely, it will be a functor $E$ from $\Surf_{1}$ to some multicategory $\mathcal{C}$, satisfying a list of axioms specified in Section~\ref{STarget}.
 The definition of $\Omega_{\Sigma}$ will depend on a small amount of \emph{initial data}, specifying what happens for a pair of pants, for a torus with one boundary, and a way to inductively increase the complexity of the surfaces (Section~\ref{SIniData}).

-We call \emph{geometric recursion} (valued in the chosen target theory $E$) the inductive process leading to $\Omega_{\Sigma}$ from such initial data.
+We denote the inductive process leading to $\Omega_{\Sigma}$ from such initial data \emph{geometric recursion} (with values in the chosen target theory $E$).